comrender/ComfyUI-Nano-Banana-Resizer/README.md

 # ComfyUI-Nano-Banana-Resizer

-A ComfyUI custom node that automatically calculates optimal output dimensions for Google's Nano Banana (Imagen3) image editing model.
+A ComfyUI custom node that automatically calculates optimal output dimensions for Google's Nano Banana image editing model.
+Why its needed?
+To achiev pixel-perfect outputs without shifting/cropping original image.

 ## What it does